david-phippard/Crime_Project_SQL/README.md

 - Data taken from the following link: http://2016.padjo.org/tutorials/sqlite-data-starterpacks/#toc-sfpd-incidents-2012-through-2015
 - Queried using SQLite (Git Bash)
 - Independently developed & answered a series of questions around the data
+- Comments on the results are highlighted with an arrow symbol (:arrow_forward:)

 ### Schema overview ('incidents' table)